 These zones are not only used for dimming the backlight, but also boosting it in the bright areas.
 This is especially important for HDR (High Dynamic Range) content since it requires brighter highlights rather than an overall brighter image.
 Small specular highlights on the XBR65X930E can get brighter than the XBR65X900E due to the higher zone count.

 Sony refer to the technology that is in charge of dimming and boosting the backlight in different zones as X-tended Dynamic Range PRO 5x on the XBR65X900E, and X-tended Dynamic Range PRO 10x on the XBR65X930E.
-When compared to a conventional edge LED TV without local dimming capabilities, the contrast range is up to 5 times greater on the XBR65X900E, and up to 10 times greater on the XBR65X930E, respectively.
+When compared to a conventional edge LED TV without local dimming capabilities, the contrast range is up to 5 times greater on the XBR65X900E, and up to 10 times greater on the XBR65X930E, respectively (according to Sony).
 In other words, the XBR65X930E has up to two times the contrast range of the XBR65X900E.
 This has a bigger impact on HDR (High Dynamic Range) than SDR (Standard Dynamic Range) content.
-The more precise light output in different zones of the screen allows the XBR65X930E to resolve more detail in small specular highlights (albeit not without a significant amount of tone-mapping), especially when the HDR10 content is mastered to 4,000 nits.
-Although this is an important advantage over the XBR65X900E, it’s only applies to HDR since SDR content is usually mastered to 100 nits, which is attainable by both models.
+The more precise light output in different zones of the screen allows the XBR65X930E to resolve more detail in small specular highlights (albeit not without a significant amount of tone-mapping), especially when the HDR10 content is mastered to 4,000cd/m2.
+Although this is an important advantage over the XBR65X900E, it’s only applies to HDR since SDR content is usually mastered to 100cd/m2, which is attainable by both models.
 Unlike SDR, the goal of HDR is not to make the entire image brighter, but only the highlights.

 There is no difference in terms of the HDR10 format support on the XBR65X900E vs XBR65X930E, meaning they both are compatible with HDR10 content.
 However, the only model that will receive a firmware update for enabling support for Dolby Vision, which is Dolby’s propriety format of HDR, is the XBR65X930E because the XBR65X900E lacks the necessary processor.
 Due to its dynamic metadata, Dolby Vision allows for scene-by-scene optimization of content.
 On the other hand, HDR10 content is only optimized for scenes with highlights.
-The static metadata defines a maximum content light level (MaxCLL), which is typically either 1,000 nits, or 4,000 nits.
+The static metadata defines a maximum content light level (MaxCLL), which is typically either 1,000cd/m2, or 4,000cd/m2.
 Then the XBR65X900E and XBR65X930E compress the dynamic range for the entire content duration based on this value.
-However, this is only an issue when the content is mastered to 4,000 nits due to the significant amount of tone-mapping XBR65X900E and XBR65X930E have to do in order to quantize the dynamic range of the content.
+However, this is only an issue when the content is mastered to 4,000cd/m2 due to the significant amount of tone-mapping XBR65X900E and XBR65X930E have to do in order to quantize the dynamic range of the content.
 Still, the XBR65X930E has a slight advantage due to its wider dynamic range in comparison to the XBR65X900E, but it cannot completely avoid unnecessary compression of bright mid-tones in scenes where there are no highlights.

 The X1 Extreme processor can be found on the XBR65X930E.
 In contrast, the XBR65X900E has the 4K HDR X1, which is a new version of the conventional 4K X1 processor.
 Thus, the XBR65X900E is able to perform some of the same tasks, such as Object-based HDR remaster and Super Bit Mapping, which were otherwise only possible with the X1 Extreme.
 That being said, only the XBR65X930E is able to process two image databases in real time.
 According to Sony, the noise reduction and the upscaling databases amass tens of thousands picture references, including before and after data.
 Digital compression noise is identified in the source content thanks to the before data, whereas the after data instructs the XBR65X930E what the ends results should look like.
 Although the XBR65X900E’s omission of the noise reduction database doesn’t affect the clarity of upscaling, it makes this model more prone to image noise when upscaling lower resolution content.